Road To AZ-204 - Implementing IaaS solutions

 Creating ARM templates

 There are several ways to get your ARM templates to create resources.
-The most common way to start with your template is to download from an existing resource or to start from scratch.
+The most common way to start with your template is to download it from an existing resource or to start from scratch.

 Downloading ARM Template from existing resource

-Go to an existing resource
+Go to an existing resource.

 Inside the Automation section, you will find the download button.
 Here you may select if you want to include parameters or not.